microsauce/gravy/README.md

 ### Modules

 A Gravy application is composed of one or more modules.
-Modules define a set of web services (similar in concept to a Servlet 3.0 'web fragment') or they export functionality to the 'app' module (but not both).
+Modules define a set of web services (similar in concept to a Servlet 3.0 'web fragment') and/or they export functionality to the 'app' module.
 Module exports are bound to the app script by module-name.
-There is no support for cross language exports.

 ## The Finer Points